60 YEARS OF SELF-GOVERNMENT

 This is the breadfruit (kuru) which has been part of the Islands' diet for centuries and in February it was at the heart of a festival (Takurua) linked to the anniversary celebrations.
 Cook Islands tourism called it "a culinary celebration of identity, heritage and connection to Cook Islands homeland through food."

 Events climaxed with a cook off to find the best breadfruit stew.
-And winner Takai Tua, from Mauke shared his winning recipe: "the humble kuru, onions, a tin of wonderful palm corned beef, and freshly squeezed coconut cream".
-There's no word yet on whether it'll be on the menu at the main celebrations in July!
+And winner Takai Tua, from Mauke shared his winning recipe: "the humble kuru, onions, a tin of wonderful palm corned beef, and freshly squeezed coconut cream"

 WHAT ELSE IS HAPPENING IN 2025?